devmount/SongDrive/frontend/src/docs/docs.en.md

 ### Account

 To protect the data in SongDrive, users have to authentificate themselves to access songs, setlists and more.
-The login screen provides a *Sign Up* button to register a user account.
-As soon as an administrator approves the registration, you can use the *Sign In* form on the login page.
+New users are onboarded by an administrator, who sends an invitation link to register a user account.
+As soon as you're registered, you can use the *Sign In* form on the login page.

 When signed in, you have access to you profile information.
 It can be found by clicking [on your name](/profile) in the main menu.
 Your name, role, email and profile picture are visible, as well as some numbers about how many setlists you created and how many songs you have performed (the sum of all songs on your setlists).